Skip to content

 • Time-to-market matters more than architectural flexibility

-• Your commerce requirements are standard and well-served by a single platform
+• Your commerce requirements are standard and a single platform covers them well

-Most SAP Commerce Cloud implementations today land somewhere in the middle: headless frontend (Composable Storefront or custom), integrated commerce core, with 2-3 best-of-breed services for marketing, payments, and search.
+Fair enough if you land somewhere in the middle.
+Most SAP Commerce Cloud implementations today do exactly that: headless frontend (Composable Storefront or custom), integrated commerce core, with 2-3 best-of-breed services for marketing, payments, and search.
+That’s a sensible landing spot.

 FAQ